vespa-engine/sample-apps/album-recommendation-java/README.md

 1. Edit the properties `tenant` and `application` in `pom.xml` — use the values entered in the console in 4.

-1. Build the app and deploy the application to the `dev` environment and wait for it to start - update the `apiKeyFile` to be the file you downloaded above:
+1. Build the app and deploy it to the `dev` environment and wait for it to start - update the `apiKeyFile` to be the file you downloaded above:
     ```sh
     $ mvn clean package vespa:deploy -DapiKeyFile=$HOME/Downloads/TENANTNAME.pem